JesusValeraDev/JesusValera.dev/content/2023-02-20-declaring-array-structures-in-php.md

 ![statue-people-with-a-string-and-a-cat](/images/2023-02-20/1.webp)

-Currently, it is not possible to define explicit array types as other programming languages do as Java does.
+Currently, it is not possible to define explicit array types like Java does.

 ```java
 List<User> users = new ArrayList<>();